Indiana woman, 37, dies just three days after being diagnosed with the flu

 “They said ‘Yeah, you’ve got the flu’ and gave her the usual list of things to do,” said Karl.

-She went home on Friday and was back in the ER on Saturday but her chest X-Rays were clear, so Karl says they sent her home.
+She went home on Friday and was back in the ER on Saturday but her chest X-Rays were clear, so Karl said they sent her home.

 By Sunday, she felt even worse and decided to go back to the hospital.